A wildfire is an uncontrolled burning of grasslands, brush, or woodlands.

 - Outdoor activities

-Moisture level is the most important consideration.
+The moisture level is the most important consideration.
 Live trees usually contain a great deal of moisture while dead logs contain very little.
 The moisture content and distribution of these fuels define how quickly a fire can spread and how intense or hot a fire may become.
-High moisture content will slow the burning process since heat from the fire must first eliminate moisture.
+High moisture content will slow the burning process since the heat from the fire must first eliminate moisture.

 Soil types also must be considered because fire affects the environment above and below the surface.
-Soil moisture content, the amount of organic matter present and the duration of the fire determine to what extent soil will be affected by fire.
+Soil moisture content, the amount of organic matter present, and the duration of the fire determine to what extent soil will be affected by the fire.

 Humidity, the amount of water vapor in the air, affects the moisture level of a fuel.
 At low humidity levels, fuels become dry and, therefore, catch fire more easily and burn more quickly than when humidity levels are high.